(mepolizumab) for Injection, for Subcutaneous Use

 Reduction Of Corticosteroid Dosage

-Do not discontinue systemic or inhaled corticosteroids abruptly upon initiation of therapy with NUCALA.
-Reductions in corticosteroid dose, if appropriate, should be gradual and performed under the direct supervision of a physician.
-Reduction in corticosteroid dose may be associated with systemic withdrawal symptoms and/or unmask conditions previously suppressed by systemic corticosteroid therapy.
+Do not discontinue systemic or inhaled corticosteroids (ICS) abruptly upon initiation of therapy with NUCALA.
+Reductions in corticosteroid dosage, if appropriate, should be gradual and performed under the direct supervision of a physician.
+Reduction in corticosteroid dosage may be associated with systemic withdrawal symptoms and/or unmask conditions previously suppressed by systemic corticosteroid therapy.

 Parasitic (Helminth) Infection